ammrabdelaal/Library-management-system/README.md

 - ✅ Store book data (title, author, published date, ISBN, available status)
 - ✅ Test all features using BDD scenarios

+---
+📂 How to run
+1-Clone the repo

+2-Create a virtual environment

+3-Install dependencies

+4-Run migrations

+5-Run tests

  you can run the project using this command : python manage.py runserver
  ---

 ## 🧪 Behavior-Driven Development (BDD)

 This project uses [Behave](https://github.com/behave/behave) with `behave-django` to write and run test scenarios using **Gherkin syntax**.